deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18451/index.md

 ![](figures/figures_4_0.png)

-> 🔼 The figure shows the composition of the Skywork-Reward preference dataset before and after data selection and filtering, illustrating the changes in the proportion of different sub-datasets.
+> 🔼 The figure shows the composition of the Skywork-Reward preference data before and after data selection and filtering, highlighting the reduction in data size and change in data source proportions.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1 | The composition chart of the Skywork-Reward preference data selections before and after applying data selection and filtering operations.